School Counseling Services

 SOCIAL EMOTIONAL DEVELOPMENT

-aint James' Counseling Program is committed to assist the students with their academic, social, emotional and vocational needs, focusing on the students' specific strengths and abilities.
-We recognize each child as an individual with unique gifts and talents, and will assist the student in focusing on those attributes rather than his/her limitations.
+Saint James' school counseling services are centered on the commitment to assist the students with their academic, social-emotional, spiritual and vocational needs, focusing on the students' specific strengths and abilities.
+These four domains encompass our view of the whole child.
+We recognize each student as an individual with unique gifts and talents, and will assist the student in focusing on those attributes rather than his/her limitations.
 Services are available for all students, not just those with identified academic or emotional needs.

-The counseling program's goal is to support, facilitate and provide the student the necessary tools to achieve his/her full potential and be successful in school.
+The school Counselor’s goal is to support, facilitate and provide the student the necessary tools to achieve his/her full potential and be successful in school.
 This is possible when parents, school, and students, work together as a team towards the achievement of this goal.

 Intellectual, social, physical and emotional issues are addressed.
 Academic responsibility is taught, encouraged and reinforced.
 The counselor assists the student to become more aware of alternatives to his/her situation, and supports the development of more effective problem solving and decision making skills.

-School guidance counseling is voluntary and confidential.
+School counseling is voluntary and confidential.
 Referrals can be made by the student, parents, teachers, administrators or other appropriate school staff.
-According to the Diocese of Arlington guidelines, parental permission is required for students if more than three sessions are needed for the student.

 How can the school counselor help your child?

-Guidance Lessons: The counselor will visit the classrooms and teach lessons relevant to the groups’ age and specific needs.
-Some of the topics are: study skills, bullying, friendship/peer relations, character education, conflict resolution, stress management, problem solving, etc.
+- Classroom Life Skills Lessons: The counselor will visit the classrooms and teach lessons relevant to the groups’ age and specific needs.
+Some of the topics are: growth mindset, bullying, friendship/peer relations, character education, conflict resolution, stress management, problem solving, etc.